LoRaWAN

 The applications we have shipped include smart-city sensor networks (parking, environment, waste), agricultural monitoring, and industrial telemetry.
 The pattern is the same in all of them: cheap, dumb sensors at the edge; gateways aggregating to a network server; the network server forwarding to your application backend.

-LoRaWAN is the right tool when you need many sensors over a wide area with multi-year battery life.
-It is the wrong tool when you need high bandwidth, low latency, or per-device cellular plans (5G NB-IoT is usually a better fit for the latter two).
+The honest trade-off: LoRaWAN trades bandwidth and latency for range and battery life, and that trade is non-negotiable, not tunable.
+It is the right tool when you need many sensors over a wide area with multi-year battery life and you only send a few bytes now and then.
+It is the wrong tool when you need high bandwidth, low latency, or per-device connectivity that follows the device around; for those, 5G NB-IoT or LTE-M is usually the better fit.
+Decide which axis your product actually lives on before committing to the radio.